Ada-C7/rails-zoo/README.md

 ### View One Animal
 **Think**:
-- Which route (including controller#action) do you use for viewing a _single_ resource?
+- Which route (including controller#action) do you use for viewing a _single_ resource? get '/animals/:id', to: 'animals#show'
 - Which _model method_ do you use to retrieve a _single_ item from the database?
+Animal.find(:id)

 **Create**:
 1. the route (including the param)